razorsedge/puppet-network/README.md

 * Setting ETHTOOL_OPTS, MTU, or BONDING_OPTS and then unsetting will not revert the running config to defaults.
 * Changes to any configuration will result in "service network restart".
 This could cause network inaccessability for the host if the network configuration is incorrect.
 * Modifying or creating a slave interface after the master has been created will not change the running config.
-* There is no support for removing an interface.
+* There is presently no support for removing an interface.

 TODO
 ----